ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 Multiple models can be returned through an [RSVP.hash](https://www.emberjs.com/api/ember/release/classes/rsvp/methods/hash?anchor=hash).
-The `RSVP.hash` method takes an object with promises or values as properties as an argument, and returns a single promise.
+The `RSVP.hash` method takes an object containing multiple promises.
-When all of the promises in the object resolve, the returned promise will resolve with an object of all of the promise values.
+If all of the promises resolve, the returned promise will resolve to an object that contains the results of each request.
 For example:

 ```javascript {data-filename=app/routes/songs.js}
 import Route from '@ember/routing/route';